joshuawiebe/homelab/README.md

 The `auto_backup/` folder provides a fully automated **daily backup system** using **Borg**.
 Backups run on a USB drive, prune old archives, and log activity.
+No user interaction is required — services are stopped, backup is taken, then services are restarted automatically.

 ### Folder structure